siffiejoe/lua-testy/README.md

 *   Pure Lua (compatible with Lua 5.1 and up), no other external dependencies.
 *   You can embed the test functions *inside* your module code without
-    * wasting resource when not testing (embedded test functions get discarded by default unless you load them via the `testy.lua` script)
+    * wasting resources when not testing (embedded test functions get discarded by default unless you load them via the `testy.lua` script)
     * messing up your public interface (the tests are local and have